johannesgerer/buchhaltung/README.md

 All input fields save their history in the current directory.
 It can be browsed using up and down arrow keys.

 The account input fields support TAB completion.
 To make this even more useful, the account hierarchy is read in reverse order.
 For example `Expenses:Food` has to be entered as `Food:Expenses`.
+This behaviour can be deactivated by setting [`reverseAccountInput`](config.yml) to `False`.

 ### Suggested transactions